 Below are our top recommended VPNs confirmed able to bypass Chinese censorship of Telegram:

-ExpressVPN is a quality-first provider that consistently ranks among the top VPN services for mainland China.
+ExpressVPN consistently ranks among the top VPN services for mainland China.
 One reason is its vast server network, featuring over 3,000+ nodes in 94 countries.
 With a network this large, you can always find servers that work for you – even if a few IPs get blocked by the Chinese government.
 Another reason is the large selection of encryption protocols that hide your data from the state.
 These include the SSTP protocol, which can also help you bypass hardcore censorship blocks and browse safely, if a little slowly, no matter where in China you happen to be.
 Last but not least, a comprehensive no-logging policy means that records of your traffic, DNS requests and more don’t get kept.
 No matter how you look at it, if you want to be confident that your VPN will work inside the country, ExpressVPN is a strong choice.

 In addition to the above security and anti-censorship features, ExpressVPN has several important advantages.
 It comes with a suite of apps that make it easy to use the service on Windows, MacOS, Linux and other operating systems – including routers and video game consoles.
 It has no restrictions on streaming, gaming or P2P downloads.
 It even has a built-in DNS leak test, which helps make sure your ISP can’t see what you’re doing while connected to ExpressVPN.
 Between all these convenient features and accepting anonymous payments via cryptocurrencies, ExpressVPN is a top choice for using Telegram in China.